ducompsoc/durhack-deployer/README.md

     ```
   - `sudo systemctl daemon-reload` so that `systemd` will check for new service units,
   - `sudo systemctl start dragonfly` to start dragonfly as a daemon (background process)
-- About the `durhack-nginx-deployer` user
+- About the `durhack-deployer` user
   - **Q: Why don't we just use `root`?**
     **A:** anything that does not need to run as `root`, should not run as `root`.
     Setting up fine-grained access control protects us from ourselves **and** malicious actors.